kanzure/python-brlcad/README.md

 # python-brlcad

-Here are some python bindings to brlcad using cython.
+Here are some python bindings to brlcad using ctypes.

 ## installing